turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * How do you use your strengths?

 *All of these questions will come in handy when interviewing*

+**Whole Group:**
+* On a fist to five, how easy was it for you to answer these questions?
+* How did you know the answers?

 As we start to dive deeper into our strengths and working preferences, let's examine what this can look like in action: